mit-dci/opencx/README.md

   - *More to come...*

 Additionally, all of the components of OpenCX are designed to be swappable, secure, and scalable.
-The goal is to fit those requirements well enough to be competitive with modern cryptocurrency exchanges, while keeping high quality software.
+The goal is to fit those requirements and implement features similar to that of modern cryptocurrency exchanges, while keeping high quality software.

+**DO NOT use in a production environment, this project is a work in progress!**

 *Pull requests and issues encouraged!*